Road trips with your dog can make for an amazing journey. But many dog lovers have wondered what should I bring on a road trip with my dog?

 I decided to compile a list of my best tips.
 Here they are:

-Make sure to bring familiar toys & bedding, but also ensure your dog has tags with your phone number and get them microchipped.
+Make sure to bring familiar toys & bedding, find a pet blanket your pet loves and uses to bring the comfort smells from home.
+But also ensure your dog has tags with your phone number and get them microchipped.
 Vet records can be helpful too, along with a doggy first aid kit, plastic bags for picking up poop, puppy pads for your car’s interior, and food and water bowls.

 But those are just a few of the essentials.
 So let’s dive in further.